-What Is Laser Cladding?
+What is Laser Cladding?

-Laser Cladding Benefits.
+Laser Cladding Benefits

-- 10%+ better wear resistance over thermal spray
+- Improved wear resistance over other coatings

 - Little to no distortion, regardless of part size

 - Even carbide distribution

 Kondex was an early adopter of laser enhancing technology in bringing this offering to our industries served.
 Since implementation in 2010, we’ve learned numerous lessons on how to best leverage the technology — as well as what to avoid.
 While copycat operations have since tried to mimic our success with this technology, our level of expertise and experience have exponentially surpassed these newcomers.
 When it comes to laser cladding, the equipment alone is not enough to produce the true value of a Kondex laser clad part.

 With several hundred, if not thousands, of successful laser clad projects behind us and millions of shipped laser clad products, Kondex is your trusted source for production laser cladding.